Coronavirus: Business closures and restrictions in Northern Ireland

 Customer details will include the:

-- name and telephone number of one member of each household
+- name and telephone number of each individual ove the age of 16

 - date and time of arrival